aw1ld3v13/aw1ld3v13/README.md

 Hi!
 I'm a full-stack dev working mostly in the JavaScript ecosystem.
-I like building anything that has a positive impact.
+I like learning things and building anything that has a positive impact.

-My current focus is D3no Data (pinned below), but I'm also working on a solo project that's like Cookie Clicker, but with gecs.
+My current focus is D3no Data (pinned below), but I'm also working on a solo/side project that's like Cookie Clicker, but with gecs.
 So it's an incregectal clicker game.
 Please hold your applause.

 ## Technologies I Work With Include...
 | Category | Technologies |